Credit Report Reading and Decoding Your Credit Report

 Getting and Reading Your Credit Report

-There are many in's and out's of repairing your credit and we are here to help you on this journey to financial freedom.
-You can repair your credit on your own if you are willing to take the time and to be patient.
-The following questions are the most common questions we get from our readers.
+There are many in's and out's of repairing your credit and we are here to help you on this journey to better credit.
+If you are willing to take the time and to be patient, you can repair your credit on your own.
+The following questions are the most common questions we see being asked in our credit repair discussion forum.
 We hope these answers help you, but if not, and you feel this process is a bit too overwhelming, we highly recommend Lexington Law for credit repair.
 Or, you can watch our informational video entitled What is a Credit Report.

-Can I get a free copy of my own credit report?
+Can I get a free copy of credit report?

 Yes you can.
 All credit bureaus are required to give out one free credit report per year.
 You can order your free annual credit report online at www.annualcreditreport.com, or by calling 877-322-8228.
 When you order your reports, you will need to provide your name, address, Social Security number, and date of birth.
 To verify your identity, you may need to provide some information that only you would know, like the amount of your monthly mortgage payment.